 The embedded conversion features not considered clearly and closely related were the conversion at the option of the holder, the ability of Kodak to automatically convert the stock after the second anniversary of issuance and the conversion in the event of a fundamental change or reorganization ("Fundamental Change or Reorganization Conversion").
 Accordingly, these embedded conversion features were bifurcated from the Series A Preferred Stock and separately accounted for on a combined basis as a single derivative asset or liability.
 The embedded conversion features were revalued as of February 26, 2021 when the Company repurchased one million shares of Series A Preferred Stock and exchanged the remaining one million shares of Series A Preferred Stock for Series B Preferred Stock.
 The revaluation as of February 26, 2021 resulted in the recognition of \$2 million of net expense which was included in Other charges (income), net in the Consolidated Statement of Operations.
-With the repurchase and exchange of the shares of the Series A Preferred Stock the embedded conversion features derivative liability expired.
+With the repurchase and exchange of the Series A Preferred Stock the embedded conversion features derivative liability expired.

 As discussed in Note 9, "Debt and Finance Leases", the Company concluded that the 2019 Convertible Notes were more akin to a debt-type instrument and that the economic characteristics and risks of the embedded conversion features and term extension option were not considered clearly and closely related to the 2019 Convertible Notes.
 The embedded conversion features not considered clearly and closely related are the conversion at the option of the holder ("Optional Conversion") and the conversion in the event of a fundamental change or reorganization ("Fundamental Change or Reorganization Conversion").
 Accordingly, these embedded conversion features and the term extension option were bifurcated from the 2019 Convertible Notes and separately accounted for on a combined basis as a single derivative asset or liability.
-The embedded conversion features and term extension option were revalued as of August 3, 2020, when the Initial Conversion features and term extension option.
-The remaining embedded conversion features and term extension option were revalued as of the embedded conversion of the 2019 Convertible Notes in the recognition of \$407 million of expense for a pro-rata portion of the embedded conversion features and term extension option were revalued again as of the Mandatory Conversion date, resulting in the recognition of \$9 million of net expense.
+The embedded conversion features and term extension option were revalued as of August 3, 2020, when the Initial Conversion Shares were issued, resulting in the recognition of \$407 million of expense for a pro-rata portion of the embedded conversion features and term extension option.
+The remaining embedded conversion features and term extension option were revalued again as of the Mandatory Conversion date, resulting in the recognition of \$9 million of net expense.
 With the conversion of the 2019 Convertible Notes in the third quarter of 2020, the embedded conversion features and term extension option expired.
 The derivative was being accounted for at fair value with changes in fair value reported in Other charges (income), net in the Consolidated Statement of Operations.